Our Coastal Heath

 Much of our heathland has been cleared for development and remnant areas are impacted by weeds, changes in natural fire cycles and trampling by people and dogs.
 By extending the remaining heathland areas and reintroducing plants for greater diversity and density we strengthen the habitat value and beautify our area.

-Over the last 5 years our National Tree Day planting sites have been supporting revegetation of these heathland areas.
-Several dense plantings around Christison Park and Lighthouse Reserve have been planted by dozens of volunteers and cared for by our Bushland Maintenance team.
+Over the last 6 years our National Tree Day planting sites have been supporting revegetation of these heathland areas.
+Several dense plantings around Christison Park and Lighthouse Reserve have been planted by dozens of volunteers and cared for by our Bushland Maintenance team and Bushcare volunteers.

 Before and after: seedlings planted at Christison Park in July 2022 and well-established by July 2023